Here, you’ll hear how I got a settlement of $170,000 for a broken arm.

 The driver of the car that Zach was in purchased Liability Insurance Supplement (LIS).
 Ace American Insurance Company was the insurer.
 (Side Note: ACE bought Chubb Insurance.
 Chubb has an excellent reputation for fairly paying personal injury claims.)

 At the time of the crash, Zach was a minor (17 years old).
-His mother wasn’t making any progress with ESIS (the claims administrator for Hertz/Ace).
+His mother wasn’t making any progress with ESIS (the claims administrator for Thrifty/Ace).
 ESIS wasn’t proactively helping her.
 They were short with their responses to her.

 Zach’s mom became frustrated.
 She called me to talk about Zach’s claim.